xianhadia/xianhadia.github.io/_posts/2026-01-27-em_sources.md

 In many practical electromagnetic problems, explicit volumetric sources are absent from the region of interest.
 Instead, the physics is driven by equivalent surface charges or currents defined at interfaces.
 A key skill in modeling is recognizing that these descriptions are often physically equivalent, differing only in mathematical convenience.

-Consider a bounded volume $V$ containing "electromagnetic junk" -- complex sources, nonlinear media, or intricate geometrie.
+Consider a bounded volume $V$ containing "electromagnetic junk" -- complex sources, nonlinear media, or intricate geometries.
 Let us introduce a fictitious surface enclosing the "junk" called $S$.
 To examine the fields ($\mathbf{E}, \mathbf{H}$) outside the volume, we can use the Equivalence Principle.

 According to the Uniqueness Theorem, the field solution in the outside region is uniquely determined if we know the tangential fields on the boundary $S$.
 Therefore, we can perform this: